jhsandell/JonstrupInchworm/themachine.md

 ## Primary design points
 - When build volume increases, you want the build platform to be static.
 - A static build platform could also be the base for the machine.
 A disused kitchen tabletop would fit; its structurally strong, its heat resistant, and to some point isolating
-- It has to sit on my desk, so it cannot be supported on the front side, or be enclosed like a makerbot, a ultimaker or a CNC machine.
+- It has to sit on my desk, so it cannot be supported on the front side, or be enclosed like a Makerbot, a Ultimaker or a CNC machine.
 - With increasing dimensions, the down-bending of the structural parts has to be considered.
 So first option was to use a hollow 2020 aluminium tube.
-- A square tube is more stiff than a cylidrical of same cross section, and a hollow tube weighs less than a V-slot beam.
+A square tube is more stiff than a cylidrical of same cross section, and a hollow tube weighs less than a V-slot beam.
+- All structural parts should be source-able from the local home depot.
+I bought tubing, and M5 leadscrews from Bauhaus.dk and Silvan.dk.
+I sourced M3 screws/washers/nuts, and electronics from various webshops.
+- Controller, stepper motors and hotend from various 3D printer webshops.

 ## Secondary design points
 Taking inspiration with Manolo's Tuga <put link here> I developed some novel solutions of my own.